AlcoholRehabHelp Logo

 7. Gastritis

-Treat gastritis by avoiding pain medicines, alcohol, and recreational drugs.
+Treat gastritis by avoiding pain medications, alcohol, and recreational drugs.
 Antacids may help relieve symptoms and pain.
 Your doctor may also prescribe H2 antagonists or proton pump inhibitors to lessen the production of stomach acid.

 Sponsored